sanddunedigital/AllTownDelivery/replit.md

 # Sara's Quickie Delivery Website

 ## Overview
-This project is a modern static website for Sara's Quickie Delivery, a local delivery service.
-Its purpose is to provide a professional online presence, featuring company information, service details, customer testimonials, and a Supabase-integrated delivery request form.
-The website aims to streamline delivery requests and enhance customer engagement.
-The system is designed with a multi-tenant architecture, ready for SaaS expansion, and includes robust features like real-time delivery tracking, loyalty programs, and comprehensive admin analytics.
+This project is a modern delivery management platform for Sara's Quickie Delivery, a local delivery service.
+Its purpose is to provide a comprehensive online presence with advanced features including company information, service details, customer testimonials, real-time delivery tracking, and loyalty programs.
+The website streamlines delivery requests and enhances customer engagement.
+The system is designed with a multi-tenant architecture, ready for SaaS expansion, and includes robust features like comprehensive admin analytics, dispatch management, and role-based access control.

+## Recent Changes
+- **Payment Integration Status**: Removed problematic Square payment integration due to persistent Web Payments SDK issues (DOM timing, container readiness problems).
+Online payment functionality is temporarily disabled with a user-friendly message indicating "Online payment coming soon!"
+All payment methods now default to cash/card on delivery.
+- **Future Enhancement**: Stripe payment integration planned as a cleaner, more reliable alternative to Square.

 ## User Preferences
 Preferred communication style: Simple, everyday language.